Nenu Meeku Baaga Kavalsinavaadini: Reception

 The Times of India critic Paul Nicodemus stated that "though not groundbreaking, this masala entertainer is a decent effort by Sridhar Gadhe and the team that would appeal to the audiences looking for lighthearted entertainment."
 Sakshi gave a mixed review for the film, appreciating the performances and music while criticizing the screenplay.
 Eenadu also echoed the same, stating the film follows a routine format without bringing any novelty.

 Lakshminarayana Varanasi of TV9 Telugu felt the film suffers from lackluster screenplay.
-A reviewer from Pinkvilla wrote "The film under review is a heady concoction of a convenient turn of events, followed by a bunch of sorry cliches."